yahiaetman/OpenGL-Examples/README.md

 # OpenGL Examples (CMP205)

 This repository contains examples of how to use OpenGL with C++17.
+It is made for the "Computer Graphics and Man-Machine Interfacing" course (CMPN205) at Cairo University Faculty of Engineering.

 **IMPORTANT:**